-CIS's individuals and societies curriculum incorporates disciplines traditionally studied under humanities and social sciences.
+CIS' individuals and societies curriculum incorporates disciplines traditionally studied under humanities and social sciences.
 The subject encourages students to respect and understand the world around them through a focus on inquiring into the historical, geographical, political, social, economic, and cultural factors that affect individuals, societies and environments.
+Individuals in societies is available in English in all grades and as a Chinese-English bilingual subject in grades 7 and 8.